-There is a one-handed pull cinch at the back of your hat crown.
+There is a cinch at the back of your hat crown.
 This is for micro adjustments.
+Use both hands to tighten cord.
 Do not over tighten and crank the cord as tight as you can for the purpose of keeping your hat from coming off.
 This will cause your forehead to hate you, your sun hat will still come off and it may distort the brim shape.

 How do I keep my Shelta Sun Hat from coming off in extreme conditions?

 Use the chin cord and cinch it snugly under your chin to make sure your hat stays on in extreme wind or water sports.
 The plastic front brim will not flop, but the air or water pressure under the brim may pull your hat off.
 Over tightening the back pull cinch will not keep you hat on!
 Check here for some methods of keeping your hat safe by using the removable cord system in different ways.